LARC-CMU-SMU/deeplight/README.md

 https://drive.google.com/drive/folders/1kmif3tUZfqG5S2NNanDKHsHADN__pjS1?usp=sharing

-Run the following command to test:
+The hand_realtime.avi was recorded from the buffer in the real-time IOS App, so it contains only around 100 frames, and thus better to be tested on OLDeepLight app.
+Run the following command to decode the video:

 $ python deeplight.py -v test/fixed_alice.avi -ltn weights/LightNet.h5 -scn weights/ScreenNet.json -t 4 -d log -o 0 -n -1